kaisenlinux/manpages-dev/category/Mount/mount.md

        nfs={stale_rw|nostale_ro}
               Enable this only if you want to export the FAT filesystem over NFS.

               stale_rw: This option maintains an index (cache) of directory inodes which is used by the nfs-related code to improve look-ups.
 Full file operations (read/write) over  NFS are supported but with cache eviction at NFS server, this could result in spurious ESTALE errors.

               nostale_ro:  This option bases the inode number and file handle on the on-disk location of a file in the FAT directory entry.
 This ensures that ESTALE will not be returned after a file is evicted from the inode cache.
 However, it means that operations such as rename, create and unlink could cause file handles that previously pointed  at  one file to point at a different file, potentially causing data corruption.
 For this reason, this option also mounts the filesystem readonly.

               To maintain backward compatibility, '-o nfs' is also accepted, defaulting to stale_rw.

        tz=UTC This  option  disables  the conversion of timestamps between local time (as used by Windows on FAT) and UTC (which Linux uses internally).
-This is particularly useful when  mount‐ ing devices (like digital cameras) that are set to UTC in order to avoid the pitfalls of local time.
+This is particularly useful when mounting devices (like digital cameras) that are set to UTC in order to avoid the pitfalls of local time.

        time_offset=minutes
               Set offset for conversion of timestamps from local time used by FAT to UTC.
-I.e., minutes will be subtracted from each timestamp to convert it to UTC used internally by Linux.
+I.e., minutes will be subtracted from each timestamp to convert it to UTC  used  internally  by
+              Linux.
 This  is useful when the time zone set in the kernel via settimeofday(2) is not the time zone used by the filesystem.
 Note that this option still does not provide correct time stamps in all cases in presence of DST - time stamps in a different DST setting will be off by one hour.

        quiet  Turn on the quiet flag.
 Attempts to chown or chmod files do not return errors, although they fail.
 Use with caution!

        rodir  FAT has the ATTR_RO (read-only) attribute.
-On Windows, the ATTR_RO of the directory will just be ignored, and is used only by applications as a flag (e.g. it's set for the cus‐ tomized folder).
+On Windows, the ATTR_RO of the directory will just be ignored, and is used only by applications as a flag (e.g. it's set for the customized folder).

               If you want to use ATTR_RO as read-only flag even for the directory, set this option.